peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 ## Part 2: Enrollment Rates and Perdicted Values

 Next we will look at each income levels college enrollment rate.
-We want to see the perdicted values for each of the enrollment rates using linear regression.
+We want to see the predicted values for each of the enrollment rates using linear regression.

 First we are looking at each income levels enrollment rate, this is depicted by pecent of the class enrolled in college.